List of pollution-related diseases

 Diseases caused by pollution, lead to the chronic illness and deaths of about 8.4 million people each year.
 However, pollution receives a fraction of the interest from the global community.
 This is in part because pollution causes so many diseases that it is often difficult to draw a straight line between cause and effect.

 There are many types of pollution-related diseases, including those caused by air pollution, contaminated soil, water pollution and lacking water, sanitation and hygiene (WASH).
 Air pollution can be reduced.

 Environmental diseases vs. pollution-related diseases

 Environmental diseases are a direct result from the environment.
 This includes diseases caused by substance abuse, exposure to toxic chemicals, and physical factors in the environment, like UV radiation from the sun, as well as genetic predisposition.
 Meanwhile, pollution-related diseases are attributed to exposure to toxins in the air, water, and soil.
 Therefore, all pollution-related disease are environmental diseases, but not all environmental diseases are pollution-related diseases.

 Air pollution diseases

-According to the World Health Organization (WHO), air pollution is linked to 7 million premature deaths.
+According to the World Health Organization (WHO), air pollution is linked to 7 million premature deaths (1 in 8 of total global deaths) in 2012.
 Here is a breakdown by the diseases air pollution causes: